Elementary coordinatization of finitely generated nilpotent groups: Preliminaries, our approach and the main results

+Going back to the discussion of nilpotent groups, in some sense Proposition~\ref{max-refined:prop} finishes constructing maximally refined series.
+In the remaining parts of the paper we shall look at the consequences of having such a series and why it is in general the best we can achieve.

 In Section~\ref{coordinatization} we present a coordinatization theorem for finitely $K$-generated groups taking exponents in a binomial principal ideal domain $K$.
-Recall that elements in a finitely generated torsion free nilpotent group can be represented as tuples in $\Z^m$, where $m$ is the Hirsch number of $G$.
+Recall that elements in a finitely generated torsion-free nilpotent group $G$ can be represented as tuples in $\Z^m$, where $m$ is the Hirsch number of $G$.
 By a classical theorem of P. Hall~\cite{hall} product and exponentiation are computed by certain polynomials with rational coefficients and integer values on integer entries.
 Moreover these polynomials are uniquely determined by the so-called structure constants.
-Here we do not assume that the groups are torsion free.
+Here we do not assume that the groups are torsion-free.
 So we need more complicated but basic tools and language to describe such a group as a tuple in $K^m$ where its isomorphism type is determined by structure constants and periods of (relative) torsion elements.

-Section~\ref{regular:sec} introduces terminology related to the ``special gap'' and also a class of finitely generated nilpotent groups where isomorphism and elementary equivalence meet.
-In Section~\ref{regular:sec} we actually deal with a somewhat bigger class of groups (taking exponents in a binomal PID), but for now we just restrict our attention to finitely generated nilpotent groups.
+Section~\ref{regular:sec} introduces terminology related to the ``special gap'' and also a class of finitely generated nilpotent groups, here called regular groups, where elementary equivalence implies isomorphism.
+In Section~\ref{regular:sec} we actually deal with a somewhat bigger class of groups (taking exponents in a binomial PID), but for now we just restrict our attention to finitely generated nilpotent groups.
 So let $G$ be such a group.
-If $N$ is a subgroup of $G$, By $Is(N)$ we mean the isolator of $N$ in $G$, i.e. the subgroup
+If $N$ is a subgroup of $G$, define